MLHale/insure-layered-solutions/ProgressReport.md

 ## Hinderances

 * Coming up with an accepted approach to dealing with unknown patch dates
-* Learning BeautifulSoup and parsing the results obtained to receive relevant data from the python script
+* Learning BeautifulSoup to help scrape the database and parsing the results obtained to receive relevant data from the python script

 ## Ongoing Risks